BeeBeeBethC/CEDAS/README.md

 Infinite while loop
 This was human error as I'd accidentally put my programme into an infinte while loop requesting data due to no 'if' statement even though data had been input.
 I also forgot to comment out prior code for testing if the API was successfully connected which could have been a contributing factor.

-unable to update sales worksheet this was due to human error not providing correct information in order for the programme to run and updating the corresponding sheet
+Unable to update sales worksheet
+This was due to human error not providing correct commands therefore the programme wopuld not run or update and kept throwing an error back(see screenshot) in and not updating the corresponding sheet

 ### solved bugs